 Don’t Most Farm Animals Eat Grass?

 When many of us imagine farms the way our childhood storybooks described them to us, we often think of vast rolling green pastures with soft wooden fences and gentle red barns.
 Along with this image, animals are frolicking, grazing, rooting, or pecking around in the grass.
 According to cultural media, this all seems fine and dandy.
-So, why are animals being fed corn, soy, wheat and other grains, bi-products of the remains of other factory farmed animals, and…chicken manure?!? (not to mention added hormones and antibiotics).
+So, why are animals being fed corn, soy, wheat, and other grains, bi-products of the remains of other factory-farmed animals, and…chicken manure?!? (not to mention added hormones and antibiotics).

 Corn and soy are protein-rich food bases that cause animals to quickly reach market weight, and are much cheaper than other food options – due to government subsidies.
 In the United States, 47 percent of soy and 60 percent of corn is used for livestock consumption.
 Corn is considered very productive and can be grown in a variety of environments.

 …But wait!
 Aren’t most farm animals, especially cattle, goats, sheep, and other ruminants naturally supposed to eat sprouted grasses?
 Well, who cares about farm animal health anyway?
 Certainly not factory farms.
 Because if they started to care about the health of the animals they raised, that could cut into their profit margins.
-It is much cheaper and efficient to feed animals a mixture of corn and soy then to allow them the freedom and space to roam out in pasture.
+It is much cheaper and efficient to feed animals a mixture of corn and soy than to allow them the freedom and space to roam out in the pasture.

 Seeing as animal agriculture corporations don’t care about the health of their animals, then we can’t really expect them to care about the environment.
 But just because they don’t, doesn’t mean we shouldn’t.
 Our survival depends on protecting the environment, however, it is becoming more and more apparent that animal agriculture, and our meat-centric diets are making this a tricky task.
 In order to produce enough feed to fatten up the billions of livestock being raised on Earth, companies resort to clear-cutting rainforests to make way for crop fields.
 It is estimated that 33 percent of arable land on the planet is used to produce livestock feed!